-Rubin Estate v Rubin Estate 2017 ONSC 1404 dealt with an application to prohibit a lawyer from acting for her siblings and mother who were being sued by one daughter.
+Rubin Estate v Rubin Estate 2017 ONSC 1404 dealt with an application of prohibiting Lawyer from acting for her siblings and mother who were being sued by one daughter.

 The lawyer in question had previously given US tax advise on a ” no names basis” and the court found that this did not warrant sufficient grounds to prohibit the lawyer from acting as counsel.